Madurai Sultanate: Origins

-The founder Jalaluddin Ahsan Khan was a Sayyid native of Kaithal, Haryana, of the same descent of the Muslim historian Ziauddin Barani.
+The founder of the Madurai Sultanate, Jalaluddin Ahsan Khan, was called a Sayyid native of Kaithal, while also being called an Afghan.

-In 1325, Fakhruddin Jauna Khan acceded to the throne in Delhi as Muhammad bin Tughluq.
-His plans for invading Persia and Khorasan bankrupted his treasury and led to the issuing of token currency.
+In 1325 CE, Fakhruddin Jauna Khan acceded to the throne in Delhi as Muhammad bin Tughluq.
+His plans for invading Iran and Greater Khorasan was destroyed by the bankruptcy of his treasury and led to the issuing of token currency.
 This led to counterfeiting and further worsened the sultanate's finances.
 He was unable to pay his huge army and the soldiers stationed in distant provinces revolted.
-The first province to rebel was Bengal and Ma'bar soon followed.
-The Governor of Ma'bar, Jalaluddin Ahsan Khan declared independence and set up the Madurai Sultanate.
+The first province to rebel was Bengal and Ma'bar soon followed and both of them became independent.
+The ruler of Ma'bar, Jalaluddin Ahsan Khan declared independence from the Delhi Sultanate and set up the Madurai Sultanate.
 The exact year of founding of the Madurai Sultanate is not clear.
 Numismatic evidence points to 1335 CE as the founding year.
-The Persian historian Firishta however places the year of Ma'bar's revolt as 1340 CE.
+The Iranian historian Firishta however places the year of Ma'bar's revolt as 1340 CE.